Unit 5: Inferential Statistics – Class 12 Applied Maths | Free MCQs & Solutions | Boundless Maths

 Question 3

-A random sample of the heights of 10 students from a large number of students in a school have a mean height of 5.6 ft. with a standard deviation of 0.75 ft.
+A random sample of the heights of 10 students from a large number of students in a school has a mean height of 5.6 ft with a standard deviation of 0.75 ft.
 Find:

 Solution: